UCL/RAP/README.md

 ### Current protocol
 The Molecular And Cultural Evolution laboratory (MACE-lab) server regulary automatically webscrapes publications from UCL Discovery, generates wordclouds, summary statistics etc, for any UPI with 5 or more publications and for departments with more than 10 publications.
+Meta-departments with greater than 10,000 publications are also excluded.
 UCL comprises several hundred departments and tens of thousands of UPIs, making this process computationally costly.
-Therefore, only the least recently updated 200 UPIs and 10 departments are updated each day.
+Therefore, only the least recently updated 200 UPIs and 5 departments are updated each day.

 The following procedure is automatically performed nightly using scripts in the R folder:
 - Web scrape Discovery to update  /tools/UPI/everyone.txt and /tools/departments/departments.txt